What to enter in the project budget

 If the equipment or research infrastructure has been or will be procured using funding from the Research Council, the depreciation costs are not to be included in the costs for "research infrastructure resources".

 Equipment that is not defined as "research infrastructure resources"

-If the equipment is not defined as “research infrastructure resources”, then a portion of the depreciation costs for equipment and research infrastructure may be entered under costs for equipment in the budget, according to the following principles:
+If the equipment the project is to use is not defined as “research infrastructure resources”, then a portion of the depreciation costs for the equipment and the research infrastructure may be entered under costs for equipment in the budget, according to the following principles: